-Life Time Group Holdings, Inc. (collectively with its direct and indirect subsidiaries, "Life Time," "We," "Our," or "the Company") is a holding company incorporated in the state of Delaware.
-Life Time Group Holdings, Inc. changed its name from LTF Holdings, Inc. effective on June 21, 2021.
+Life Time Group Holdings, Inc. (collectively with its direct and indirect subsidiaries, "Life Time," "we," "our," or "the Company") is a holding company incorporated in the state of Delaware.
 As a holding company, Life Time Group Holdings, Inc. does not have its own independent assets or business operations, and all of our assets and business operations are through Life Time, Inc. and its direct and indirect subsidiaries.
 We are primarily dedicated to providing premium health, fitness and wellness experiences at our athletic country club destinations and via our comprehensive digital platform and portfolio of iconic athletic events - all with the objective of inspiring healthier, happier lives.
 We design, build and operate our athletic country club destinations that are distinctive and large, multi-use sports and athletic, professional fitness, family recreation and spa centers in a resort-like environment.
-As of December 31, 2022, we operated 161 centers in 29 states and one Canadian province.
+As of December 31, 2023, we operated 171 centers in 31 states and one Canadian province.